UPDATE: MARCH 11th:

 Each and every program in California represented by at least two members of the California Legislature, and we’re asking you to write to them to ask them to put pressure on the State Department of Public Health.
 We all understand how vital getting this guidance now is, but we need to make sure that government officials understand that as well.

-Call to action: Send two emails and 4 letters
+Call to action: Send 2 emails and 2 letters

 Here’s what we’re asking for: